Submit Proofs with zkVerifyJS

 zkVerifySession.format

-const {formattedVk, formattedProof, formattedPubs} = await session.format(proofType, proof, publicSignals, vk, registeredVk);
+const { formattedVk, formattedProof, formattedPubs } = await session.format(proofType, proof, publicSignals, vk, version, registeredVk);

 proofType